nschlia/ffmpegfs/INSTALL.md

 * libswscale     (>= 3.0.0)

 One of these is required, preferably libswresample as libavresample is deprecated.
-It will be removed, but as for now is required if Libav is used (which has no libswresample).
+It will be removed some day from FFmpeg API.

 * libswresample  (>= 1.0.0)
 * libavresample  (>= 2.1.0)